Looking for the best things to do in Winnipeg, Canada? Then you’ve come to the right place!

 You’ll even get to take some buffalo selfies, so don’t forget your camera on this one!

-Home to well over a dozen breweries, going on a craft beer tour is a great thing to do in Winnipeg if you’re a beer fan.
+Home to well over a dozen breweries, going on a self-guided craft beer tour is a great thing to do in Winnipeg for adults.

-Some of the best breweries in Winnipeg are Barn Hammer Brewing, Brazen Hall Kitchen & Brewery, Devil May Care Brewing Company, Fort Garry Brewing Co., and Half Pints Brewing Company.
+Some of the best breweries in Winnipeg are Nonsuch Brewing Co.
+Barn Hammer Brewing, Brazen Hall Kitchen & Brewery, Devil May Care Brewing Company, Fort Garry Brewing Co., and Half Pints Brewing Company.

 Indigenous History is a huge part of Winnipeg’s identity – and what better way to honor that than by attending a festival dedicated to celebrating the culture?